Fillings and Sealants

 Tooth decay and cavities are common dental issues.
 Receiving a tooth-colored filling to restore your tooth helps prevent the problem from developing into something worse.

-Tooth Fillings and Sealants
+Tooth Fillings and Sealants in Spokane Valley, WA

 What is a tooth filling?